platypusguy/jacobin/README.md

 **To do:**
 * Emit instrumented data to a port, for reading/display by a separate program.
+* Write a UI component to watch the bytecodes executing and the changes in the various stacks

 ## Garbage Collection
 GC is handled by the golang runtime, which has its own GC